aharring83/Bacterial-Genomics-Workshop/README.md

 # Bacterial-Genomics-Workshop
-- Welcome to the bacterial genomics workshop where we will learn how to process sequencing data, assemble genomes and build phylogenetic trees.
+- Welcome to the bacterial genomics workshop where we will cover how to process sequencing data, assemble genomes and build phylogenetic trees.
-- We will being using a remote server to do the analysis but the procedures can be performed on a personal laptop with conda installed.
+- We will be using a remote server to do the analysis but this workshop can be performed on a personal laptop with conda installed (will take longer to complete the workshop).
 - Instructions on installing conda can be found here: https://github.com/rltillett/conda_notes

 ------------
 # Requirements:
 Laptop (Mac or PC)
-If you have a PC laptop, please have gitbash installed prior to starting. https://gitforwindows.org/
+If you have a PC laptop, please have powershell or gitbash installed prior to starting. https://gitforwindows.org/

 ------------

 ### Command Line Interface (CLI)
 Most bioinformatic tools use the CLI.
-The CLI is a way of interacting with a computer's operating system using text representation of files, folders, etc. This differs from the commonly used graphical user interface (GUI), where we can see images linked to files, folders, etc. In order to access the CLI, we have to invoke a program, shell, which is a CLI program that allows us to control the computer by typing instructions with a keyboard.
+The CLI is a way of interacting with a computer's operating system using text representation of files, folders, etc. This differs from the commonly used, graphical user interface (GUI), where we can see images linked to files, folders, etc. In order to access the CLI, we have to invoke a shell, which is a CLI program that allows us to control the computer by typing instructions with a keyboard.

 On a Mac or Linux machine, you can access a shell through a program called “Terminal”, which is already available on your computer.
-On a PC/Windows, you’ll can use powershell to access the shell.
+On a PC/Windows, you’ll can use powershell or gitbash to access the shell.

 To save time, we will be working on a remote server, provided by the Nevada Institue of Personalized Medicine (NIPM), where all the necessary data and software is available.